sylaspg/grasp-continuum/README.md

 ## User guide

+1. **Bound states**

-1. Optimize bound states of the selected target (atom / ion) in a usual way (`rnucleus` => `rcsfgenerate` => `rwfnestimate` => `rangular` => `rmcdhf` => `rsave` in the simplest case), or just take nuclear data (`isodata`) and radial wave functions (`rwfn.out` / `.w`) files from any previous calculations.
+   Optimize bound states of the selected target (atom / ion) in a usual way (`rnucleus` => `rcsfgenerate` => `rwfnestimate` => `rangular` => `rmcdhf` => `rsave` in the simplest case), or just take nuclear data (`isodata`) and radial wave functions (`rwfn.out` / `.w`) files from any previous calculations.

-   This fork may be also used for that calculation, since it works _exactly_ as the original GRASP for bound states.
+   This fork may also be used for that calculation, since it works _exactly_ as the original GRASP for bound states.

     > **Please note:**